Dmmm1997/DRL/README.md

 ## Dataset & Preparation

-Download DenseUAV upon request.
+Download UL14 upon request.
 You may use the request [Template](docs/request.md).

 Additionally, you need to download the pretrain weight of cvt13 from this [link](https://onedrive.live.com/?authkey=%21AMXesxbtKwsdryE&id=56B9F9C97F261712%2115004&cid=56B9F9C97F261712).